isomerpages/moe-lianhuapri/_learning/Science.md

 <p style="text-align: justify;"><strong>Building Eco-Leaders: Our School’s Sustainability Journey</strong><br>
 At LHPS, we believe in fostering environmental stewardship from a young age.
 Through a dynamic and hands-on approach, students from Primary 3 to Primary 6 are deeply involved in programs that emphasize sustainability, innovation, and community awareness.</p>

-<p><strong>Innovation Week: Empowering Young Innovators</strong><br>
+<p style="text-align: justify;"><strong>Innovation Week: Empowering Young Innovators</strong><br>
 Our Primary 3 to Primary 5 students take part in Innovation Week, where the theme centers on sustainability.
 Each level tackles a unique environmental challenge.</p>

-<p>Students are engaged in the Design Thinking process, which encourages critical and creative thinking.
+<p style="text-align: justify;">Students are engaged in the Design Thinking process, which encourages critical and creative thinking.
 By brainstorming, prototyping, and refining solutions, they develop real-world responses to environmental issues.
 The week culminates in intra-class presentations of their innovative prototypes.
 Selected teams will also share their ideas during recess in Term 3, further raising environmental awareness among their peers.</p>

-<p>Through these activities, students not only grow as Exemplary Leaders but also as Critical &amp; Creative Thinkers.</p>
+<p style="text-align: justify;">Through these activities, students not only grow as Exemplary Leaders but also as Critical &amp; Creative Thinkers.</p>

 <ul>
   <li><strong>Primary 3: Zero Food Waste</strong></li>